thoas/go-funk/README.rst

 Performance
 -----------

-``go-funk`` has currently an open issue about performance_, don't hesitate to participate to the discussion to enhance the generic helpers implementations.
+``go-funk`` has currently an open issue about performance_, don't hesitate to participate in the discussion to enhance the generic helpers implementations.

 Let's stop beating around the bush, a typesafe implementation in pur Go of ``funk.Contains``, let's say for example: